Xingcun-Li/MDSN-WCE/README.md

 KID: https://mdss.uth.gr/datasets/endoscopy/kid/

 Kvasir-Capsule can be downloaded directly at the link.
 For CAD-CAP and KID datasets, please contact the authors or administrators to obtain access to these datasets.
-## If you use the code for your research, kindly cite our paper as follows in BibTeX:
+## If you use the code for your research, please kindly cite our paper as follows in BibTeX:
 >Not available now.